 I left feeling mighty empowered.

 Several months later, when the weather turned warmer, I set out to produce my first color portfolio piece.
-I turned to my dear friend, Carolyn, who enthusiastically agreed to be the subject for the shoot.
-I then called Linda Fung, a hair and makeup artist who’d been credited on many tear sheets belonging to a photographer I worshipped at the time.
-Once Carolyn and Linda were on board, I started to conceptualize— Since this was to be my first color portfolio piece, I wanted to create something primal.
+I turned to my friend, Carolyn, who was a music promoter at the time, and asked if she’d like to be the subject for the shoot.
+She agreed.
+I then hired Linda Fung, a hair and makeup artist whose credit appeared on many tear sheets belonging to a photographer I worshipped.
+Once Carolyn and Linda were on board, I started to conceptualize— since this was to be my first color portfolio piece, I wanted to create something primal.
 My idea was to create a shot of Carolyn crawling out of a wooded area, covered in mud.

-I spent the entire next day sourcing the perfect vintage slip dress and found it at a store in Old City.
-Afterwards, I went to a nearby greenhouse and purchased organic potting soil, since I rationalized that that was the cleaner way to slather my friend in mud.
+I spent nearly the entire next day at Forbidden Planet in Old City sourcing the perfect vintage slip dress— guided by the expert eye of the shop’s owner, Johnny Columbo.
+Afterwards, I tracked down a greenhouse selling organic potting soil, since I rationalized that that was the cleaner way to slather my friend in mud.

-The actual photo shoot was fairly simple: After hair and makeup was finished, we drove to a quiet street with woods on either side.
+The actual photo shoot was fairly simple: After hair and makeup, we drove to a quiet street with woods on either side.
 To apply the mud, I watered down the potting soil in a bucket and flung it on Carolyn using several different sized paint brushes, taking special care to avoid her face.

 I shot these images around 3:00 in the afternoon, and since I didn’t want to capture any light source other than what I was introducing, I used a fast shutter speed and lit Carolyn with a single Lumedyne.